iNata23i/Supply-chain-forecast/README.md

 ## Dataset
 The dataset comprises sales orders with the following relevant fields:

-_OrderDate_: Date when the order was placed.
+- _OrderDate_: Date when the order was placed.

-_DeliveryDate_: Date when the order was delivered.
+- _DeliveryDate_: Date when the order was delivered.

-WarehouseCode: Identifier for the warehouse processing the order.
+- _WarehouseCode_: Identifier for the warehouse processing the order.

-__ProductID_: Identifier for the product ordered.
+- __ProductID_: Identifier for the product ordered.

-_OrderQuantity_: Number of units ordered.
+- _OrderQuantity_: Number of units ordered.

 ## Data Preprocessing
 Lead Time Calculation: Computed as the difference in days between _DeliveryDate_ and _OrderDate_.